rauc/rauc/docs/reference.rst

 The ``keyring`` section refers to the trusted keyring used for signature verification.
+Read the :ref:`sec-security` chapter for more details on how RAUC handles bundle signatures.

 Both ``path`` and ``directory`` options can be used together if desired, though only one or the other is necessary to verify the bundle signature.